ResearchComputing/Documentation/docs/software/spack.md

 #### Installation Locations and Specifics

-The root of the Spack installation tree is `/projects/$USER/software/spack`.
+The root of the Spack installation tree, by default, is `/projects/$USER/software/spack` (this can be changed in `~/config.yaml`).
 From there, executables can be found in subdirectories depending on the OS and compiler used to install the software.
 Software will be installed here regardless of whether the software was installed in an environment.

 Spack will always check the installation root prior to installing software, in an environment or otherwise.
 If the software is not found in the installation root, it will be installed there.
 If the software is found in the installation root, it will not be installed.
 When attempting to install in an environment, symbolic links to the installation root will be created in `/projects/$USER/spack/environments/<envname>/.spack-env/view`.
 This behavior means that once a piece of software is installed, it can be linked to any environment without having to perform the installation again.